tursodatabase/examples/README.md

 ### Create tables and indexes

-Here are the SQL statements set up Turso for the blog.
+Here are the SQL statements to set up Turso for the blog.

 ```sql
 -- create an authors table